Anglers.com is here to make fishing more accessible.

 Coty Perry – Chief Marketing Officer

 For Coty, he didn’t love bass fishing at first cast.
 It took a few (thousand) for him to become obsessed with mastering every possible fishing style, technique, and lure.

 As a third-generation angler, Coty has a lot of knowledge and experience on the water and he loves sharing what he knows.

 When he’s not fishing you can likely find him playing soccer with his kids or figuring out how to get them to listen to him.

-You can read all of Coty’s writing by visiting his author page.
+You can read all of his writing by visiting Coty Perry’s author page.

 Wesley Littlefield – Contributing Author

 Wesley Littlefield lives in Northeast Oklahoma where he has spent the majority of his life in pursuit of the outdoors.

 Growing up he was introduced to several different styles of fishing by his dad.
 In college he joined the bass fishing team where he learned competitive fishing is not for him.

 However, he discovered how much he simply loved being on the water.